Javascript Menu by Deluxe-Menu.com

 Go here to enroll in Course 4S

-Overview of Course 2M—Risk Management of Medical Error in Behavioral Health
+Summary of Course 2M—Risk Management of Medical Error in Behavioral Health

-This course explores the risk and repercussions forthcoming from HUMAN MISTAKES (i.e., MEDICAL ERRORS) made by clinical supervisors, supervisees, managers, and staff in the delivery of services.
+Is this course primarily about errors in giving medication?
+No. This course explores the risk and repercussions forthcoming from HUMAN MISTAKES (i.e., MEDICAL ERRORS) made by clinical supervisors, supervisees, managers, and staff in the delivery of services.

 The course explains how program design and system flaws are responsible or play a major role in most human errors which occur in behavioral health programs and other medical settings.
 Awards 2 CEUs [and 1.5 for NBCC].
 Approved by Florida CE Broker for Medical Errors course credit.